Omaha Scooter Accident Lawyers

 The electric scooter trend has made its way to Omaha.
 This new form of transportation has its advantages but is not without its risks.
 Numerous people have been injured while riding a scooter or by someone riding a scooter.
 When this happens, you could be entitled to compensation.
 These accidents can result in serious injuries that require hefty medical expenses, time off work, and physical rehabilitation.
 The person responsible for the accident needs to be held accountable.

 The electric scooter program in Omaha began with Lime and Spin.
 You can find these scooters all over the city.
-At Carlson & Burnett, our experienced personal injury attorneys have been studying scooter accident cases so that we can provide our clients with the knowledgeable representation they need.
+At Carlson & Burnett, our experienced scooter accident attorneys have been studying scooter accident cases so that we can provide our clients with the knowledgeable representation they need.